 5. Pyle Professional Audio Mixer Sound Board Console Desk System Interface 8 Channel DJ and studio console mixer:

-This 8 channel pro audio DJ or studio console mixer is featured by Rotary adjustable knobs with LED indicator lights.
-The multichannel mixing capacity use for DJ s, musicians, sound engineers, and live performances.
+Rotary adjustable knobs feature this eight-channel pro audio DJ or studio mixing console with LED indicator lights.
+The multichannel mixing capacity is used for DJ s, musicians, sound engineers, and live performances.

-This mixer has four XLR -1/4” combo input and two stereo inputs pair 1/4″ RCA Jack.
+This nice music console has four XLR -1/4″ combo input and two stereo inputs pair 1/4″ RCA Jack.
 The Microphone offers 48 V phantoms Power that increases up to 64 dB of gain.
 Input channels have 3 Band EQ and indicators.
 So, It’s another best mixing console for recording studio.

 - This mixer gives both the DJ s and audio mixing performance.